gunnarahlberg/lighttable-shell/README.md

-##HTML for Light Table
+##Gunnar's Light Table shell

-The official HTML language plugin for Light Table.
+A shell.
+For Light Table

 ###License

-Copyright (C) 2013 Kodowa Inc.
+Copyright (C) 2014 Gunnar Ahlberg

 Distributed under the GPLv3, see license.md for the full text.